|

 The

-apply a related technique on 'our' AM (amplitude-modulated) long, medium, and
+apply a related technique on 'my' AM (amplitude-modulated)

-the international range associated with the current AM bands.
-The system is called
+range associated with the current AM bands.
+The system

 You can't receive DRM stations on vintage radios.